AET-nanocatalysts/Pt-Alloy/README.md

 Folder: [Final_reconstruction_volume](./2_Final_reconstruction_volume)

 This folder contains the 3D volume of all Pt alloys in the experiments reconstructed by projections and angles in [Measured_data](./1_Measured_data).
+The reconstruction codes can be achieved in [Resire_package](https://github.com/AET-MetallicGlass/Supplementary-Data-Codes/2_RESIRE_package)

 ### 3. Experimental Atomic Model